 Differentiation-Based Couples Therapy

-4. What the work looks like in practice
+What does the work look like in practice?

 Key figures who have significantly shaped the differentiation-based approach include David Schnarch, Murray Bowen and Ellyn Bader.